Uninformed on Strategy, Tactics, or Hazards

 - Determine escape routes and establish safety zones.

 - Consider retreating until you are better informed.

 - Don't leave a staging area or operational briefing until you have all the pertinent information.

 - Emphasize ways to inform firefighters about strategies, tactics, and hazards.
 Tell a story about when you were uninformed and what you did to correct the situation so that you were safe.

-- Use the Incident Response Pocket Guide, PMS 461 (back inside cover) Briefing Checklist.
+- Use the Incident Response Pocket Guide (IRPG), PMS 461 (back inside cover) Briefing Checklist.